4 Things to consider before starting Talent Acquisition process

 Value-based hiring differs from traditional interviewing techniques.
 Employees look for employees whose personal values and beliefs are in line with the values of their company.
 A newly hired employee will inherently give the best performance if they resonate with the company’s culture.
 As easy as this may sound, but to accomplish this daunting task of selecting a value-oriented candidate, the TA team has to put together a comprehensive plan of action.

 Companies have to establish some core strategies that will put forth specific values and beliefs to attract skilled talent.
 Organizations have embraced this strategy due to its multitude of benefits.
 Because, as humans, we know that a candidate’s values and beliefs drive their behavior.
 When companies are able to focus on core values in their daily operations, each member within the team works with the same aspiration and commitment.

 Let’s look a bit deeper into some of the many upsides of this strategy.
 Candidates are easily able to navigate adversity by overcoming fear and taking ownership.
 They adapt faster and are able to set and achieve clearer goals.
-Employers with culturally oriented hiring process are awarded better retention.
-Hiring candidates with poor alignment prove to be very costly with lots of downstream effects and burnouts.
+Employers with culturally oriented hiring processes are awarded better retention.
+Hiring candidates with poor alignment proves to be very costly with lots of downstream effects and burnouts.

 OPTIMIZE FOR THE BEST

 The secret of HR activities relies on effective collaboration on performance management.
 Learning and performance management is directly linked.
 Performance management is all about monitoring and improvising the way the job gets done.
 It ensures that organizational goals are being met in a timely and efficient way.
 And gauges the performance of individuals, teams, departments, or even processes that have financial implications.
 Constantly working towards improving individual and collective capabilities ensure enhanced behavior and results.